 From Porto to Douro

 The best way to make the trip from Porto to the wine estates in the Douro Valley is by car, because we can get exactly where we want to go, enjoying the journey at a willing pace.
-I was lucky to drive a BMW Sport hat slid smoothly and effortlessly through the mountains of the Upper Douro, with a beautiful shades of fall on the vines planted in terraces.
+I drove through the mountains of the Upper Douro, with a beautiful shades of fall on the vines planted in terraces.
 After an hour and a half, we got to our first stop.

 Quinta do Vallado, already 300 years old, is part of the Ferreira family heritage since 1818, when the uncle of D. Antonia Adelaide Ferreira acquired the property.
 Their descendants take care of Vallado for six generations.
 And now they have a precious help: Tomás Carvalho, a wine expert was expecting us for a guided visit to the estate.

 We started by learning to distinguish some grape varieties, not only by the fruit but also by the vine leaves.
 The Vallado cultivates over 30 varieties of wine grapes, of which 92% are intended for the production of Douro Wine of Protected Designation of Origin (P.D.O.) and only the remaining is used in the production of Port wine.
 To get a better idea of the richness of the Douro Wine Region, one must bear in mind that it produces more than 80 varieties of wine grapes.